Diversifying Toxicity Search in Large Language Models Through Speciation: Experiments

 \section{Experiments}

-The PG $(\theta_{\mathrm{pg}})$ was the Llama 3.1-8B-Instruct model in GGUF format with Q8\_0 quantization and temperature 0.9 for enhanced creativity.
-The RG $(\theta_{\mathrm{rg}})$ was the Llama 3.1-8B-Instruct model in GGUF format with Q8\_0 quantization with temperature 0.7 for consistent response generation.
-Both models were hosted locally with full GPU offloading, 16 KV-cache enabled and memory-mapped model loading, using a maximum context length of 2048 and generating up to 2048 new tokens per calls.
+Both $\theta_{\mathrm{pg}}$ and $\theta_{\mathrm{rg}}$ used Llama 3.1-8B-Instruct model in GGUF format, with temperatures 0.9 and 0.7, respectively.
 We ran ToxSearch in two modes under the same core evolutionary budget $(G=50)$ as a non-speciation baseline and ToxSearch with speciation.
-For non-speciation, all runs used $\alpha=30$ and $\beta=3$.
+For non-speciation, all runs used $\alpha=30$ and $\beta=3$ as percentage parameters, with $\alpha$ determining the elite threshold and $\beta$ determining the removal threshold of under-performing prompts relative to the current maximum toxicity score.
 Speciation parameteres were $\theta_{sim} = 0.25$ and $\theta_{merge} = 0.25$.
 Capacity controls were set to $C_{min} = 5$, $C_{species} = 25$ and $C_{reserves} = 500$.
 The stagnation limit for species was $T_{species}=7$.
-The initial population $P$ was created by merging the questions from CategoricalHarmfulQA and HarmfulQA, and then applying light normalization and de-duplication to form a pool of 2,481 harmful question prompts.
-From this pool we sampled 100 questions uniformly at random (seed=42) and used this fixed dataset for all experiments.
-Only question texts were used as input, with no labels or answers from the source dataset~\cite{bhardwaj-etal-2024-language,Bhardwaj2023RedTeamingLL}.
+The initial population $P$ of 100 questions was uniformly sampled from pool which was created by merging the questions from CategoricalHarmfulQA and HarmfulQA~\cite{bhardwaj-etal-2024-language,Bhardwaj2023RedTeamingLL}.

 \textbf{RQ1:} \textit{Does speciated evolutionary search discover higher-quality toxic prompts faster, and does it maintain a more diverse set of toxic behaviors compared to the baseline approach?}